-Five researchers from abroad selected to receive Germany’s most valuable international research award in 2020 and will take up work in Baden-Württemberg and North Rhine-Westphalia und Saxony.
+Four researchers from abroad selected to receive Germany’s most valuable international research award in 2020 and will take up work in Baden-Württemberg and North Rhine-Westphalia und Saxony.

-An economist, a mathematician, a nuclear physicist, an immunologist and a quantum optician have been selected to receive Germany’s most valuable international research award.
-The Alexander von Humboldt Professorship is endowed with funding of up to €5 million and is granted to eminent ... more
+A physicist, a structural biologist, a neuroscientist and a mathematician have been selected to receive Germany’s most valuable international research award.
+The Alexander von Humboldt Professorship is endowed with funding of up to €5 million and is granted to eminent researchers of all ... more